Shane Austin: Professional career

-Pittsburgh Power

 Austin was assigned to the Pittsburgh Power of the Arena Football League (AFL) for the 2013 season.
 Austin served as the team's backup quarterback for the first 16 weeks of the season, appearing in 3 games.
 During the team's Week 13 game against the Philadelphia Soul, Austin received his first extended playing time after starter Derek Cassidy was pulled for his play.
 The game ended in a 21–59 defeat, with Austin throwing for 3 touchdowns and was intercepted twice.
 Austin would not see the field again until he was named the starting quarterback Week 17 against the San Jose SaberCats.
 Austin and the Power struggled mightily, losing 78–20.
 By losing by 58 points, the Power set an AFL record margin of victory for a home loss.
 Despite struggling in his first start, Austin started the remaining 2 games of the season for the Power, winning 48–37 at the Tampa Bay Storm, and losing 61–43 to the Spokane Shock.

-Cleveland Gladiators

 Austin began the season as the backup quarterback to Chris Dieker.
 With Dieker struggling in each of the team's second and third games, Austin came in relief and rallied the Gladiators to win both games.
 When it came to Week 4 of the regular season, Austin became the starting quarterback for the Gladiators.
 The 2014 Cleveland Gladiators finished the season with a record of seventeen wins and one loss.
 They lost 32–72 in ArenaBowl XXVII to the Arizona Rattlers on August 23, 2014.

-Portland Steel

-On November 30, 2015, Austin was assigned to the Portland Thunder.
+On November 30, 2015, Austin was assigned to the Portland Thunder of the AFL.
 On February 24, 2016, the franchise changed its name from Thunder to Steel.
 He was placed on league suspension on March 17, 2016, so he could tryout for the Saskatchewan Roughriders of the Canadian Football League.
 He re-joined the team in mid-May 2016.

-Shanghai Skywalkers

 Austin was drafted by the Shanghai Skywalkers in the first round of the China Arena Football League draft in 2016.
 He earned CAFL Offensive MVP and All-Pro South Division All-Star honors in 2016 after completing 121 of 191 passes for 1,436 yards, 35 touchdowns and 5 interceptions.
 He also rushed for 74 yards and 4 touchdowns.
 He was listed on the Skywalkers' roster for the 2018 season.

-Washington Valor

-On May 3, 2018, Austin was assigned to the Washington Valor.
+On May 3, 2018, Austin was assigned to the AFL's Washington Valor.
 On May 29, 2018, he was placed on reassignment.

-Philadelphia Soul

-On June 5, 2018, Austin was assigned to the Philadelphia Soul.
+On June 5, 2018, Austin was assigned to the Philadelphia Soul of the AFL.